Key takeaways:

 RFID door entry systems

-RFID — which stands for “radio-frequency identification” — is a technology that uses radio waves to scan data stored inside an RFID tag.
+RFID — “radio-frequency identification” — is a technology that uses radio waves to scan data stored inside an RFID tag.
 Fob door entry systems and key card access control use RFID technology.

 Key cards either use RFID, Wiegand, or magstripe technology.
 RFID key cards contain a built-in microchip.
 Users tap their key card on the card reader at the entrance to gain access.